Alarm Ordinance in Sandy Springs

 Under the False Alarm Ordinance, alarm companies working with customers located within the City of Sandy Springs must be registered with the City.
 In addition, the Alarm Company must complete an alarm permit registration application for each of its customers.

 In accordance with State of Georgia law, Enhanced Verification is required, meaning the alarm company has attempted telephone verification using the two resources provided by the alarm company's customer.
-Alarm Companies are required to maintain a record of all calls to the 911 Center, including the date, time of the call, location of the alarm, and the name, address and phone number of the alarm user.
+Alarm Companies are required to maintain a record of all calls to the 911 Center, including the date, time of the call, the location of the alarm, and the name, address and phone number of the alarm user.